How Mother&Baby tested and selected the best baby ear defenders on the market in 2025.

 Best baby ear defenders for neurodivergent children

-The 3M Peltor ear defenders are durable and well-made, with low-profile slim ear cups and no protruding parts.
-While the bare wires aren't ideal, these are comfortable to wear with soft inserts to reduce pressure on ears, according to our parent tester, and designed to be worn for longer time-periods in busy places, making them perfect for neurodivergent children who may need to keep them on for longer.
+The 3M Peltor ear defenders are durable and well-made, with low-profile, slim ear cups and no protruding parts.
+While the bare wires aren't ideal, they are comfortable to wear with soft inserts to reduce pressure on ears, according to our parent tester, and are designed to be worn for longer time periods in busy places, making them perfect for neurodivergent children who may need to keep them on for longer.

 Our parent tester found these to be good value for money and said they worked well to reduce sounds, including noises such as drilling and power tools when being used around the house for a renovation or at loud outdoor events.
 We like that they come in two high-vis colours, making it easier for you to spot your child in a crowd.